abcdefak87/unnet-web-automation/server/docs/CUSTOMER_NOTIFICATIONS.md

 ## Overview

-This system automatically sends WhatsApp notifications to customers when their disturbance tickets are created, assigned to technicians, started, completed, or cancelled.
+This system automatically sends WhatsApp notifications to customers when their disturbance tickets (GANGGUAN) or installation tickets (PSB) are created, assigned to technicians, started, completed, or cancelled.

 ## Implementation Details